statsmodels/statsmodels/docs/source/api.rst

   ``import statsmodels.formula.api as smf``

 The API focuses on models and the most frequently used statistical test, and tools.
-`Import Paths and Structure`_ explains the design of the two API modules and how importing from the API differs from directly importing from the module where the model is defined.
+:ref:`api-structure:Import Paths and Structure` explains the design of the two API modules and how importing from the API differs from directly importing from the module where the model is defined.
 See the detailed topic pages in the :ref:`user-guide:User Guide` for a complete list of available models, statistics, and tools.